Jason Day set to play on after family crash

 - Day expected to continue at TCP Boston Saturday

-(CNN)Jason Day is expected to continue his quest to pick up golf's season-ending Fed-Ex Cup at the Deutsche Bank Open Saturday despite being his wife and children being involved in a car crash.
+(CNN)Jason Day is expected to continue his quest to pick up golf's season-ending Fed-Ex Cup at the Deutsche Bank Championship Saturday despite his wife and children being involved in a car crash.

-The Australian World No.1 carded a one-under-par round of 70 Friday at the TPC Boston course but left immediately after being told of his family's road accident nearby.
+The Australian World No.1 carded a one-under-par round of 70 Friday at the TPC Boston course but left immediately after being told of his family's road accident which happened nearby.

 "After the completion of my round today I was informed my wife Ellie and children Dash and Lucy and friend Katie were involved in a traffic incident," Day said in a statement posted on his Twitter account.